openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/resident-card-tutorial.md

 Continue the exchange using the DIDAuth presentation.
 To do this, open the `Vc Api Controller continue Exchange` request in the `vc-api/exchanges/{exchange id}/{transaction id}` folder.
-In the request params, use the `transactionId` from the `serviceEndpoint` in the VP Request and `exchangeId` as `resident-card-issuance`.

 Send the request as described below.

 **Request URL**

+In the request params, use the `transactionId` from the `serviceEndpoint` in the VP Request and `exchangeId` as the unique exchange ID configued in the initial step.

 `{VC API base url}/vc-api/exchanges/{EXCHANGE ID}/{TRANSACTION ID}`